particle-iot/docs/docs/start.md

 The Core has on board a microcontroller, which is a small, low-cost, low-power computer that can run a single application.
 The microcontroller runs the show; it runs your software and tells the rest of the Core what to do.
 It doesn't have an Operating System the way that your computer does; it just runs a single application (often called *firmware* or an *embedded application*), which can be as simple as a few lines of code, or very complex, depending on what you want to do.

 Microcontrollers are particularly good at *controlling things*; hence the name.
-They have a set of "pins" (little spider leg type things sticking off the chip) that are called *GPIO* (General Purpose Input and Output) pins.
-They can be hooked to sensors or buttons to listen in on the world, or they can be hooked to lights and motors to act upon the world.
+They have a set of "pins" (little spider leg type things sticking off the chip) that are called *GPIO* (General Purpose Input and Output) pins, or I/O pins.
+They can be hooked to sensors or buttons to listen to the world, or they can be hooked to lights and motors to act upon the world.
 These pins have been extended out on the Core so you can easily connect to them; the pins labeled D0 to D7 and A0 to A7 are hooked directly to the microcontroller's GPIO pins.

 The microcontroller can also communicate with other chips using common protocols like *Serial* (also called UART), *SPI*, or *I2C* (also called Wire).
 You can then make the Core more powerful by connecting it to special-purpose chips like motor drivers or shift registers.
 Sometimes we'll wrap up these chips on a *Shield*, an accessory to the Core that makes extending the Core dead simple.